-However, because we don’t use our body as it is meant to be (squatting, swinging, walking etc.) our feet, pelvis, ribcage and shoulders are not in the place they should be.
+However, because we don’t move our bodies as much as we could, our feet, pelvis, ribcage and shoulders are not in the place they should be.
 What I see most often are necks and rib cages that thrust forward on top of pelvises that press forward, and feet that are turned out.

-I’ve spent time since the beginning of this year understanding my own alignment in a new way and this fall decided to bring it into the studio and see what happened to student’s voices when they were placed in a position of being aligned.
+I’ve spent time since the beginning of this year understanding my own alignment through this lens and this fall decided to bring it into the studio and see what happened to student’s voices when they were placed in a position of being aligned.
 So far they’ve all been willing to do it they report various things – they feel stretch in the low back (yes!), they feel stretch in the base of the neck (yes!), their feet feel tired (yes!)
 AND they feel the abs engage (YES!).
-As they continue to stand and move in the aligned position their body adjusts and they move away from being so slumped over to having a rib cage that can be elevated without being thrust forward, a pelvis that is neutral and weight that is more in the heels, but the forefoot (just behind the toes) is activated – and yes, they are singing while barefoot in my studio.

 What I have found most fascinating is the sound that comes out of their mouths when they are in alignment, which initially makes them look like they are majorly slumping over.
 It is reported to be more easily produced, male singers can sing past their break without flipping into falsetto and the sound is glo-ri-ous.
 My current theory is that while singing in an aligned position the abs are recruited in the right way to do work simply to help the body, rather than in an artificial way, the ribcage is free to flare open in the lower back rib area, and the larynx has less pull from extrinsic muscles.